amuzeshi/pisoEFoam/README.md

 1. It doesn't cover turbulence
 2. It doesn't include PISO algorithm.

 pisoEFoam is an answer to this need.
-It is the extended version of rheoEFoam which uses PISO as the solution algorithm and covers turbulent flows.
+It just solves modified Navier-Stokes equations which include electrical body force (like [rheoEFoam](https://github.com/fppimenta/rheoTool/tree/master/of60/src/solvers/rheoEFoam)).
+This solver uses PISO as the solution algorithm and covers turbulent flows.

 ### Prerequisites